mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 Maybe it was the nap yesterday afternoon but I was up and restless from about midnight until about 2am.

 After a very crisp ride to the pool, I put together, what I felt was a **solid workout** (for me).
 The second to last 200m (with the pull buoy) was starting to drag but the last 200m effort felt on point.
 The final 100m _"cool down"_ was clocked with a smooth **1:46.7**

+I did notice that my left (non-dominant) arm splashes on entry the more tired I get.
+If I focus, I can correct it.